Cyclops (play): Analysis

 Euripides is not the only ancient dramatist who wrote a Cyclops satyr play.
 Aristias of the early fifth century did also.
-But Cyclops is apparently the only thing which Euripides wrote with a particular Homeric foundation.
-Euripides' play combines the myth of Dionysus's capture by pirates with the episode in Homer's Odyssey of Odysseus' time with the cyclops Polyphemus.
-Into this scenario Euripides thrust Silenus and the satyrs, comic characters.
+But Cyclops is apparently the only play by Euripides with a particular Homeric foundation.
+Euripides' play combines the myth of Dionysus's capture by pirates with the episode in Homer's Odyssey of Odysseus' encounter with the cyclops Polyphemus.
+In this scenario Euripides inserts Silenus and the satyrs, comic characters.